 - 85% of schools with athletes competing in Division I contests provided education more than once per year while this dropped to 50% for Division II and 32% for Division III schools.

-- Only 23% of schools use a sports wagering integrity service to monitor games/matches with 63% of respondents saying that they rely on conference monitoring.
+- 53% of schools said that they were extremely or moderately concerned about sports wagering and gambling.
 NCAA Survey Reveals Significant Rise in Sports Betting Issues on School Campuses

 Speaking of the survey’s results NCAA President Charlie Baker said: